Scott Morrison has had a reasonable month

 Australia has also had a good month.
 There have been mis-steps, and mixed messages, and the occasional catastrophic blunder (the Ruby Princess springs to mind), but in a global pandemic we have, along with our cousins across the Tasman, apparently slowed the progress of the virus.
 It is not empty patriotism to be proud of our achievement.

 Against many predictions, Scott Morrison not only turned up, but as the weeks unfolded, he began to seem empathetic.
-His confidence grew, and he stopped enumerating all the steps he had already taken, and he concentrated on the present.
+His confidence grew, and he stopped enumerating all the favours he had done for us, and understood that it was his job.
 His press conferences began to resemble real information sessions, and to look less like infomercials for the Liberals.

 Of course he began by taking on the workload single handed, but he then gradually introduced us to Greg Hunt, the Health Minister.
 He was formerly known as The Minister for Announcing New Drugs on the PBS, but he has, similarly to Morrison, grown in this time.